anna0625/anna0625/README.md

 I've done some tutorials and small projects,
 which are taught by [The Net Ninja](https://www.youtube.com/c/TheNetNinja)(my favourite teacher!),
-[Javascript Mastery](https://www.youtube.com/c/JavaScriptMastery), and some other tutors on Youtube.
+[Javascript Mastery](https://www.youtube.com/c/JavaScriptMastery), [Dev Ed](https://www.youtube.com/c/DevEd) and some other tutors on Youtube.